farling42/fvtt-pdf-pager/README.md

 - Provide additional syntax of `@PDF[journalname#pagename|page=xx]{label}` to allow PDFs to be displayed in a page whose name does not match the journal name.
 - Automatically migrates PDFoundry PDF information to new PDF pages in journals (if the journal does not have any other pages already in it).
 - An option to automatically create a `@PDF[journalname#pagename|page=xx]{pagename}` link when dropping a journal PDF page into another document.
-- Provide an Actor sheet called 'PDF Sheet' which can be used to replace the existing Actor sheet with a PDF document.
 - Provide an option to load current values stored in a fillable PDF into an associated Actor/Item.

 ## Example